zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide5a_connection_wallet.md

     **Note:** If you are a Windows user on 64-bit platform, download the 'Windows 64-bit with JDK 8 included' distribution as it includes both Java 8 and the Java Cryptography Extension (JCE) files necessary to run SQL Developer and connect to your Autonomous Data Warehouse.
     If you are a non-Windows user, download and install the appropriate [Java 8 JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) for your Operating System.
 Download and extract the [Java Cryptography Encryption Archive](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html) to the directory as indicated in the README.txt.

-### Part 1.
-Connecting to ADW Securely with a Connection Wallet

-### Downloading the Connection Wallet

-As ADW only accepts secure connections to the database, you need to download a wallet file containing your credentials first.
-The wallet can be downloaded either from the instance's details page, or from the ADW service console.

 ## Step 1: Download the Connection Wallet

+-   As ADW and ATP accept only secure connections to the database, you need to download a wallet file containing your credentials first.
+The wallet can be downloaded either from the instance's details page, or from the ADW or ATP service console.
 -   In your database's instance details page, click **DB Connection**.

 ![](./images/500a/Picture100-34.png " ")